3DOM-FBK/colmap-odometry/README.md

 ## Installation
-For installing colmap-slam, we recommend using [uv](https://docs.astral.sh/uv/) for fast and reliable package management:
+For installing colmap-odometry, we recommend using [uv](https://docs.astral.sh/uv/) for fast and reliable package management:

 ```bash
 # Install uv if you haven't already